Jeomhps/MiniGLIBC-Shell/README.md

 ### Question 31:
 **What happens if the program terminates when the write buffer of a file isn’t full?**

 If the program ends without a full write buffer, the data may not be written to the file.
 To prevent this, I flush all open file buffers during `mini_exit` by maintaining a list of open files and ensuring they are properly flushed before program termination.
-This issue is sensibly the same issue as for mini_printf, therefor the solution uses exactly the same solution than `mini_printf`, though since there are several file with several different buffers, I traverse a linked list of file and for each one of them I flush the write buffer in case it is not emptied yet.
+This issue is sensibly the same issue as for mini_printf.

 ## References :